hpcdb/RFA-Spark/README.md

 # Risers Fatigue Analysis Synthetic - Spark
+In this repository, you find a synthetic implementation on Apache Spark framework of Riser Fatigue Analysis (RFA) scientific workflow based on a real case study in Oil and Gas domain.
+This implementation use the natively available Process library in Spark to call external black-box applications.
 ## Content
 - [Risers Fatigue Analysis synthetic workflow](#risers-fatigue-analysis-synthetic-workflow)
      - [RFA activites implementation (source code)](rfa-synthetic/rfa-activities)